Dear reader of ADxS.org, please excuse the disruption.

 Rejection Sensitive Dysphoria (RS) is an increased vulnerability and willingness to expect and accept rejection and to react intensely to actual or perceived rejection.
 Rejection sensitivity is not characterized by actual rejection by others, but rather by susceptibility to perceived rejection and exclusion as well as an increased sensitivity to criticism

 Rejection sensitivity is known as a disorder in its own right and can occur as a primary symptom in various disorders, including borderline personality disorder, narcissism, bipolar disorder, social phobia, depression and anxiety disorders.
-In the standard literature on ADHD in German-speaking countries, Rejection Sensitivity has not yet been treated as an ADHD symptom, although sensitivity to rejection is often described as a characteristic of ADHD sufferers.
-However, several studies have shown a clear correlation between the severity of ADHD symptoms and the presence of rejection sensitivity.
+In the standard literature on ADHD in German-speaking countries, Rejection Sensitivity has so far not been treated as an ADHD symptom, although sensitivity to rejection is often described as a characteristic of people with ADHD.
+However, several studies have shown a clear correlation between the severity of ADHD symptoms and the presence of Rejection Sensitivity.

-Rejection Sensitivity is known to us from many reports from ADHD sufferers.
-Almost all of the ADHD sufferers we interviewed confirmed the presence of RS.
+Rejection Sensitivity is known to us from many reports from people with ADHD.
+Almost all of the people with ADHD we interviewed confirmed the presence of RS.

 Rejection Sensitivity is an original ADHD symptom and not just a consequence of negative experiences over time.